-DSA is generally paid directly to the suppliers of equipment or other support.
-Where a student owes an overpayment of grant funding, SFW will not generally seek to recover the overpayment from the student's DSA entitlement, including from any DSA monies earmarked to pay suppliers.
+DSA is generally paid direct to the suppliers of equipment or other support.
+It is an option for SFW to recover an overpayment of grants for living or other costs from DSA monies earmarked to pay a supplier.

 For example, a student is assessed to be eligible for DSA and equipment worth £3,500 is ordered from a supplier.
 It subsequently comes to light that there is an overpayment of grants for living and other costs of £1,000 outstanding from a previous course.
-The outstanding overpayment amount will not be recovered from the student's DSA entitlement.